-Objective Action Item Suggested completion timeframe Progress Comments - key activities/accomplishments since last quarterly report Impact Ensure that malaria services including case management and vector control are sustained and implemented whilst using COVID-19 sensitive guidelines during the pandemic Q4 2020 The country has sufficient ACTs and RDTs for 2021.
-As part of sustaining the gains already registered in the fight against malaria during the COVID-19 pandemic, the Ministry of Health established a Committee to oversee the implementation of activities to ensure continuity of Health Services in the country.
-The screening and testing of fever cases at community level is ongoing There was a 14% decline in OPD attendance in 2020, attributed to COVID-19 due to decreased health seeking behaviour.
-Prioritisation of the COVID-19 response resulted in disruption of core intervention areas for malaria; there was a decline in the routine distribution of LLINs to pregnant women and children and a decline in IPTp1.
-Over the same period, there was a 40% increase in confirmed malaria cases, 38% increase in malaria-related admissions and deaths associated with delay in seeking treatment from health clinics from 2019 to 2020.
-In the urban and pre-urban settings in particular, SMC refusals increased due to disinformation.
-The Malaria Programme responded by leveraging grant flexibility and savings as well as the C19RM grant to increase access to malaria treatment and prevention services through the community level, particularly working with village health workers and extending working hours for some sites.
-Through active engagement with COVID-19 response committees the NMCP has ensured integrated social mobilisation and behavioural change communication activities on malaria and COVID-19, as well as placement of adequate infection prevention and control measures in the respective health facilities.
-The Gambia is on track for the implementation of the SMC and the IRS campaigns.
-The 2021 C19RM grant will be used to train community volunteers and health workers that will support the campaigns, including the development of COVID-19 IEC and SBC materials to enable the campaigns be undertaken safely in the context of the pandemic
+Objective Action Item Suggested completion timeframe Progress Comments - key activities/accomplishments since last quarterly report Impact Ensure that malaria services including case management and vector control are sustained and implemented whilst using COVID-19 sensitive guidelines during the pandemic Q4 2022 The country has sufficient ACTs and RDTs for 2021.
+The screening and testing of fever cases at community level is ongoing, The Malaria Programme increased access to malaria treatment and prevention services through the community level, particularly working with village health workers and extending working hours for some sites.
+Through active engagement with COVID-19 response committees the NMCP has integrated social mobilisation and behavioural change communication activities on malaria and COVID-19, as well as placement of adequate infection prevention and control measures in the respective health facilities.
+The 2021 C19RM grant is being used to train community volunteers and health workers in the IRS and SMC campaigns, including the development of COVID-19 IEC and SBC materials to enable the campaigns to be undertaken safely in the context of the pandemic.
+The SMC campaign was implemented successfully.
+The IRS campaign was also completed in Q4 2021